 If the parent is in Illinois and their address is known, the sheriff may serve them with a summons.
-Alternatively, a court may appoint an individual over 18 and not a party to the case to provide personal service.
-Personal service outside the State must be in a like manner as service within the State.
+Alternatively, a court may appoint an individual over 18 and not a party to the case to provide personal service.6 Personal service outside the State must be in a like manner as service within the State.
 If the respondent has submitted to jurisdiction, personal service outside the State of Illinois has the same effect as personal service within the State.
-If the respondent has not submitted to jurisdiction, then personal service outside the state has the same effect as service within Illinois by publication.
-We will get into the implications of this in the section on jurisdiction.
+If the respondent has not submitted to jurisdiction, then personal service outside the state has the same effect as service within Illinois by publication.7

 In a typical NIJC SIJS case, one or both parents are outside of Illinois, and often outside of the United States.
+Typically if the parent resides outside of the United States, publication is the most efficient option, even if your client knows more or less where the parent is.
+This is because the process for personal service in a foreign country can be onerous and costly for families, and typically is not necessary for SIJS findings.

+If you have discussed with your NIJC mentor attorney and determined that you should proceed with personal service outside of Illinois rather than publication, you should do the following:
-If your client knows where the respondent parent is, you should ask if they know someone over 18 who is willing to deliver a copy of the filing to them, and then fill out an affidavit of service showing that personal service has been completed.
-To do this, you'll need to:

-- File a Motion for Special Process Server, requesting the individual be appointed by the court to serve Respondent - Have your entire filing, including the petition, supporting documents, and summons, translated into the Respondent's native language - Send the translated documents to the appointed special process server to deliver to the Respondent - Have the process server fill out an Affidavit of Special Process Server, including the date, time and address that they personally served the Respondent.
-This affidavit should be signed and witnessed, notarized if possible, and returned along with a copy of the person's ID document - File the Affidavit of Special Process Server with the court to show the date process was served.
+- Have your client contact someone who is over 18 who is willing to deliver a copy of the filing in person to the Respondent, and then fill out an affidavit of service showing that personal service has been completed. - File a Motion for Special Process Server, requesting the individual be appointed by the court to serve Respondent.
+Once the Motion is granted: - Have your entire filing, including the petition, supporting documents, and summons, translated into the Respondent's native language

-&lt;sup>6 735 ILCS 5/2-2-202(a)
+6 735 ILCS 5/2-2-202(a)

-&lt;sup>7 735 ILCS 5/2-208
+7 735 ILCS 5/2-208